johnzastrow/mqs/Plugins/po/background.md

 * **Legacy Systems:** If you are using older software that cannot be updated to support the PMTiles protocol.
 * **Dynamic Data:** If your map data changes every few minutes and you need to update individual tiles inside the database without re-uploading a massive single file.
-Which web mapping library (e.g., MapLibre, Leaflet, or OpenLayers) are you planning to use for your site?

 1. **GIS & Open Standard Alternatives**
 For projects requiring high interoperability with traditional GIS software: